 Topping sees instructions and HOW to below

 - 1 large Ruby Red Florida Grapefruit, thinly sliced and peel removed

 - 1 large Florida Navel Orange, thinly sliced and peel removed

 - 2 large lemons, thinly sliced and peel removed

 - In a medium glass mixing bowl add crushed graham crackers and sugar-Combine well.
 Add melted butter combine thoroughly.

 - In a glass 9-inch pie dish or springform 9-inch press mixture down and up the sides.
 Once done place in freezer for about 20 minutes or so.

 - After 15 minutes have passed you will begin making your cheesecake filling.
 Using an electric mixer set at about medium-high speed- beat the Mascarpone cheese in a large bowl until completely smooth.
 Add the condensed milk and buttermilk a little at a time, scraping the sides of the bowl.
 Then you will want to add the lemon juice and vanilla while mixer is still running.
 After the lemon juice is incorporated set aside.

-- Remove graham cracker crust from freezer place on counter and begin adding filling in pie pan or spring form pan.
+- Remove graham cracker crust from freezer place on counter and begin adding filling in the pie pan or springform pan.
 Once completed cover with plastic wrap and place in refrigerator 4 hours.